yl5922/IZK_neuron/README.md

 pip install spikingjelly

-Directly training the original Izhikevich model results in poor performance, which is below 20% accuracy.
+Directly training using the original Izhikevich model results in poor performance, which is below 20% accuracy.
 The performance is improved by making some simplifications to the original model, which makes the network trainable.

 #Training using LIF model